Eastern Subterranean Termites: workers and soldier

 Most homeowners who find subterranean termite infestations opt to use a chemical treatment to protect their home, In addition to taking protective measures.
 The two basic chemical treatments — soil application and bait stations — differ dramatically in the amount of pesticides used.
 A soil treatment may use hundreds of gallons of liquid termiticide.
 By contrast, bait stations employ small amounts that are confined in bait stations.8

-The Northwest Coalition for Alternatives to Pesticides does not recommend using pesticides.
+The Northwest Center for Alternatives to Pesticides does not recommend using pesticides.
 If you feel that pesticide use is unavoidable, however, consider using termite baits that offer the advantage of using only small amounts of pesticide.

 In either case, termite products should be applied by a pesticide control company.
 Interview companies about their experience and get references.
 Check for complaints with appropriate state agencies or business bureaus.
 Look for an established firm with experienced technicians.5